Top 3 Tips for Venice Cruisers

-Venice has two main cruise basins: for larger ships, and for smaller ships.
-(Midsize ships may use either basin.)
+Megaships of Costa, MSC, NCL, Princess, and other large-ship lines always use Marittima, but small and midsize ships may be assigned to any of the piers.
 If you aren't sure about your ship's mooring location, search with the Venice Cruise Terminal's cruise schedule form.

 Now that you've read our top three tips, we suggest reading our other Venice cruise articles before your ship's arrival or departure: